Bugesera invasion: Public criticism and response

 Kayibanda's government accused its critics of defamation and pushing neocolonial agendas.
 In March Kayibanda delivered a speech in which he said of the attacks, "Assuming the impossible, that you eventually take over Kigali, how can you measure the chaos of which you will be the first victims?
 Understand this: it would be the total and precipitated end of the Tutsi race."
 He blamed the Inyenzi for the massacres, saying, "Who is guilty of genocide?
 Who organised genocide?
 Who came looking for genocide?
 Who wants genocide?"
 In April President of the Legislative Assembly Anastase Makuza delivered a speech in Paris in an attempt to justify the massacres, saying Rwandan Hutus had acted out of a desire "not to fall victim to the fate of losers".

 Burundi was the only state to openly condemn the killings.
 The Burundian government further accused the GNR of crossing into their territory on 22 January and killing Burundian nationals in the border region.
 The Burundian military was mobilised, and created a "buffer zone" at the border with Rwanda, forbidding anyone from entering it without authorisation.
 In turn, the Rwandan government accused Burundi of allowing the raid to occur and potentially backing the attack.
 Burundian Prime Minister Pierre Ngendandumwe denied his government's involvement in the invasion.
-He attempted to convince the Organisation of African Unity to convene a meeting on the apparent border incident, but called Russel's allegations an "inaccurate generalization" and claimed "that while the majority of those being killed were Watutsi, many Wahutu had also been killed because the massacres were directed primarily at the opposition UNAR party".
+He attempted to convince the Organisation of African Unity to convene a meeting on the apparent border incident, but called Russell's allegations an "inaccurate generalization" and claimed "that while the majority of those being killed were Watutsi, many Wahutu had also been killed because the massacres were directed primarily at the opposition UNAR party".
 The invasion also spawned a debate in the Burundian National Assembly in February over possible sanctions against the Inyenzi.
 The Hutu parliamentary faction advocated extraditing known Inyenzi to Rwanda, while the Tutsi bloc advised against this.
 Ultimately, no action was taken.
 The border violation dispute was dropped in April without official resolution, though by then tensions had subsided.
 Nevertheless, the invasion led the governments to exchange bitter communiques and insult each other on their state radio stations until 1965.